pactflow/openapi-pact-comparator/README.md

 ## How is this better?

 **Schemas are compiled once, and reused where possible**.
-In practical terms, this gives us an improvement exceeding 10x in real-world comparisons.
+In practical terms, this gives us an improvement exceeding 20x in real-world comparisons.
+In some cases, this was 50x faster!

 **Referenced schemas are NOT inlined**.
 They are kept as references to keep the size of complex schemas down.
 We need to do this anyway to support circular